Clean Up your Internet Browser

 Restore your homepage

-Set your preferred search engine
+Set (or change) your preferred search engine

 - Chrome - Click Chrome menu button, select Settings, and check the Show Home button option under appearance.
 Click the Change option and change the homepage.